pkrysztofiak/rxjavafx-tutorial/README.md

 ### Collections and data
 Any sizable application needs to work with data and collections of items.
 One of the greatest utilities to come out of JavaFX are ObservableCollections such as ObservableList , ObservableSet, and ObservableMap .
 These implementations of List , Set , and Map are built specifically for JavaFX to notify the UI when it has been modified, and any control built off it will visually update accordingly.
-However, these ObservableCollections can have custom listeners added to them.
+These ObservableCollections can have custom listeners added to them.
 This creates an opportunity to reactively work with data through collections.
 The idea of emitting a collection every time it changes allows some surprisingly useful reactive transformations, and we will see plenty of examples in this section.
 #### emitOnChanged()
 Let's create a simple application backed by an ObservableList of Strings.
 There will be a ListView\<String> to display these values, and another ListView\<Integer> that will hold their lengths.
 We will use a TextField and a Button to add Strings to the ObservableList , and both ListViews should update accordingly with each addition.
+##### Example028
 ```java
 ListView<String> listView = new ListView<>();
 ListView<Integer> lenghtsListView = new ListView<>();